Causal Inference Under Approximate Neighborhood Interference: Variance Estimation

+where $\lfloor\cdot\rceil$ means round to the nearest integer.\footnote{The formula assumes $\delta(\bm{A})>1$, which is typical in practice.
+The APL is the average value of $\ell_{\bm{A}}(i,j)$ over all pairs in the largest component of $\bm{A}$.
+A {\em component} of a network is a connected subnetwork such that all units in the subnetwork are disconnected from those not in the subnetwork.} To account for correlation in $\{\ind_i(t)\}_{i=1}^n$ discussed in \autoref{spsiweak}, we set $b_n$ at least equal to $2K$.
+The fractions $1/2$ and $1/3$ are due to \autoref{psiweak2} below (see \autoref{sbandchoice}).
+We suggest in practice the researcher report results for several bandwidths in a neighborhood of \eqref{ourb}.

-As discussed above, $b_n$ is at least $2K$ to account for correlation in $\{\ind_i(t)\}_{i=1}^n$.
-The fractions $1/2$ and $1/3$ come from verifying \autoref{psiweak2} below (see \autoref{sbandchoice}).
-The purpose of comparing $\Delta(\bm{A})$ and $\log n / \log \delta(\bm{A})$ is to determine whether $K$-neighborhood sizes grow approximately exponentially or polynomially with $K$.
-As discussed in \autoref{sbandchoice}, in the exponential case, the difference between the two is expected to converge to zero, whereas in the polynomial case, $\Delta(\bm{A})$ is much larger, having polynomial order.
+The purpose of comparing $\mathcal{L}(\bm{A})$ and $\log n / \log \delta(\bm{A})$ is to determine whether $K$-neighborhood sizes grow approximately exponentially or polynomially with $K$.
+As discussed in \autoref{sbandchoice}, in the exponential case, the difference between these two statistics typically converges to zero, whereas in the polynomial case, $\mathcal{L}(\bm{A})$ is much larger, having polynomial order.
 See, for example, the simulations in \autoref{smc}, which show at least a four-fold difference in APL between the two regimes.
-Thus, \eqref{ourb} selects a bandwidth of logarithmic (polynomial) order when neighborhood growth rates are approximately exponential (polynomial).\footnote{In the exponential case, we need $b_n = O(\log n)$ for $\var(\hat\sigma^2)$ to be small, which \eqref{ourb} accomplishes, since $\Delta(\bm{A})$ is expected to be $O(\log n)$ in this regime (see \autoref{sbandchoice}).
-In the polynomial case, a bandwidth of logarithmic order is also valid, but the bias will vanish at a very slow rate \citep[see][proof of Proposition 4.1]{kojevnikov2019limit}.
-Our choice of $\Delta(\bm{A})^{1/3}$ substantially improves this rate, since $\Delta(\bm{A})$ is polynomial in $n$ in this regime.}
+Thus, \eqref{ourb} selects a bandwidth of logarithmic (polynomial) order when neighborhood growth rates are approximately exponential (polynomial).\footnote{In the exponential case, we need $b_n = O(\log n)$ for $\var(\hat\sigma^2)$ to be small, which \eqref{ourb} accomplishes since $\mathcal{L}(\bm{A}) \approx \log n / \log \delta(\bm{A})$ in this regime.
+In the polynomial case, $b_n = O(\log n)$ is also valid, but the bias then vanishes at an extremely slow rate \citep[see][proof of Proposition 4.1]{kojevnikov2021limit}.
+Our choice of $\mathcal{L}(\bm{A})^{1/3}$ substantially improves this rate since $\mathcal{L}(\bm{A})$ is then polynomial in $n$.}

 \paragraph{Bias of $\hat\sigma^2$.} Define